TudorI8/phone-book/README.md

 ## Project Structure

 - `index.html`: The main HTML file that structures the phonebook.
-- `styles.css`: The CSS file that handles the styling of the application.
+- `style.css`: The CSS file that handles the styling of the application.
 - `app.js`: The JavaScript file that implements the phonebook's functionality.